 In Austria, this profession is strictly regulated.
 Only those who pass the court interpreter exam may call themselves a “generally sworn and court-certified interpreter”.
 Following certification, interpreters must complete regular recertifications to ensure their linguistic and legal knowledge remains current.
 They are also bound by a lifelong duty of confidentiality.

-Terminology varies depending on the country of appointment:
+The terminology used for sworn interpreters and translators varies depending on the country of appointment:

 Austria: “beeidigt” (sworn)